nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Solid State Physics/Semiconductors/Thermal equilibrium carrier densities of impure semiconductors (Grosso-Parravicini).md

-We will treat here the case only of the n-type semiconductor ($N_a =0$) so that the [[Zettelkasten/Master's degree/Solid State Physics/Semiconductors/Charge neutrality in a doped semiconductor|Charge neutrality condition]] becomes:
+We will treat here the case only of the n-type semiconductor ($N_a =0$) so that the [[Projects/Physics of semiconductors/General doping/Charge neutrality in a doped semiconductor|Charge neutrality condition]] becomes:

 $$ n =p + N_d - n_d^0  $$